-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the Nikon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Nikon D60 was succeeded by the Nikon D5000.
+Both the 800D and the D60 have been discontinued, but can regularly be found used on eBay.
+The D60 was replaced by the Nikon D5000, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Nikon D60?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 10MP) with a 55% higher linear resolution.